ccao-data/people/.github/ISSUE_TEMPLATE/onboard-internal.md

 Nearly all of the Data Department's work is tracked using GitHub.
 In order to participate in this issue and contribute to the Department, you will need a GitHub account.

-- [ ] Create a [GitHub](https://github.com/) account.
-If you do not already have one, create a free [GitHub](https://github.com/) account using your personal or university email address.
+- [ ] Make sure you have a GitHub account.
+It's fine to use a personal account, though you are welcome to make a dedicated work account if you'd rather not use your personal account for work.
+If creating an account, interns can use a personal or university email address, while full-time staff can use a personal email address or your county email address.
-- [ ] Log in to [GitHub](https://github.com/) and comment on this issue ticket to let us know your username.
+- [ ] Log in to GitHub and comment on this issue ticket to let us know your username.
 - [ ] Ask a core team member to add you to the relevant [team](https://github.com/orgs/ccao-data/teams).
 - [ ] (Optional) Configure your GitHub notifications so that you receive emails when someone tags you in a discussion.
 Here are the steps to do that:
-    1. If you are using a pre-existing GitHub account, and you would like to route notifications related to CCAO projects to your County email address while continuing to route personal notifications to a personal email address, then follow these instructions to [add a secondary email address and use custom routing to send notifications from the `ccao-data` org to it](https://github.com/orgs/community/discussions/113268#discussioncomment-8842926).
+    1. If you are using a pre-existing GitHub account, and you would like to route notifications related to CCAO projects to your county email address while continuing to route personal notifications to a personal email address, then follow these instructions to [add a secondary email address and use custom routing](https://github.com/orgs/community/discussions/113268#discussioncomment-8842926) to send notifications from the `ccao-data` org to it.
     2. Navigate to your [GitHub notifications settings](https://github.com/settings/notifications) and set the following configs in the "Subscriptions" section:
         1. **Watching**: Select "on GitHub"
         2. **Participating, @mentions and custom**: Select "on GitHub" and "Email"